jiangyang5157/kotlin-android/router/README.md

 replaceTopWith(route)

 // For more flexiable purpose, as we are dealling with an `Iterable` here
-// Such as `router.routingStackElementsInstruction { filter { ... } }` will remove all routes that don't meet the predicate
+// For instance, `router.routingStackElementsInstruction { filter { ... } }` will remove all routes that don't meet the predicate
 router.routingStackElementsInstruction { ... }
 ```